 Putting your Galaxy S9 in Immersive Mode lets you truly enjoy the gorgeous display that Samsung is so famous for.
 You can't have it set on at all times, however, so you'll still have to deal with the status and navigation bars that cut the phone's aspect ratio down to that of a standard phone.
 But if you're willing to dig a little deeper, there are ways to go full Immersive Mode on your S9 for good.

-The good news is the S9 and S9+ now let you hide the navigation bar by double-tapping the tiny circular button on the left side of the navigation bar, giving you more screen space to enjoy content.
+With One UI, Samsung has ditched the option of hiding the navigation bar on your S9 via a small circular button in favor of gesture-based navigation controls that get rid of the bar entirely.
 You're still left with the status bar to deal with, however, and while it's transparent when on the home screen, the status bar will often turn opaque depending on that app you're currently using.

 Thankfully, it's possible to hide your Galaxy S9's status bar and go full immersive using a method that's been out for a while.
 Though the process doesn't require root, you'll need to run an ADB command.
 Keep reading further if you want to get the most out of your S9's gorgeous display — just be sure to follow the steps exactly as they appear, especially if this is your first time with ADB and Fastboot.